tessgi/TessGiWebsite/content/news/tess-agu-2021.md

     <td style="width: 15em;">
     <a href='HowToFindAnExoplanet-UserVersion.html'>How To Find An Exoplanet</a></td>
     <td><a href="docs/tutorials/HowToFindAnExoplanet-UserVersion.ipynb" download>Download</a></td>
-    <td>In this tutorial, we teach the user how to find an exoplanet transit signal using TESS data.</td>
+    <td>In this tutorial, we teach the user how to find an exoplanet transit signal using TESS data.
+Please note that you should right click on the "Download" button to save the Jupyter notebook on your system.</td>
 </tr>

 <tr>